nawabahmadreshi/documentation/recipes/branch_universal_links.md

 - `applinks:link.customapp.com`

 {% image src='/img/recipes/universal_links/add_domains.png' half center alt='xcode add domains' %}

-##### Support TLS with your DNS

-We recommend you use Cloudflare and head to the Crypo section of your dashboard there.
-You basically need to allow passthrough of HTTPS traffic to the Branch service.
-Cloudflare can do this with the push of a couple buttons.

-First, make sure your DNS passes through the SSL.
-With Cloudflare, this is done by clicking the cloud with the arrow to make it _orange_.
-In other DNS, it should be properly configured out to the box.

-{% image src='/img/recipes/universal_links/orange_cloud.png' 3-quarters center alt='cloudflare TLS' %}

-Then, make your Crypto settings match this screenshot.
-This is enabling SSL on the domain/subdomain.

-{% image src='/img/recipes/universal_links/ssl.png' third center alt='cloudflare TLS' %}

-##### Troubleshooting

-The following error message will appear in your OS-level logs if your domain doesn't have TLS set up properly:

-{% highlight javascript %}
-Sep 21 14:27:01 Derricks-iPhone swcd[2044] <Notice>: 2015-09-21 02:27:01.878907 PM [SWC] ### Rejecting URL 'https://examplecustomdomain.com/apple-app-site-association' for auth method 'NSURLAuthenticationMethodServerTrust': -6754/0xFFFFE59E kAuthenticationErr
-{% endhighlight %}

-These logs can be found for physical devices connected to Xcode by navigating to Window > Devices > choosing your device and then clicking the "up" arrow in the bottom left corner of the main view.

-Note that you have to delete the app and reinstall to trigger the iOS scrape of the apple-app-site-association file—re-running an installed app doesn't trigger the scrape.

-#### Non white label

-If you're just using `bnc.lt` for all of your Branch links, you only need to add a single domain:

-- `applinks:bnc.lt`

 ### Step 3: Make sure entitlements file is included